mikemaccana/python-docx/README.markdown

 - Use **easy_install** to fetch the **lxml** module
 - Download the files above
-- Open **example.py** which creates and modifies a sample docx document.
+- Open **example-makedocument.py** which creates and modifies a sample docx document.
+- If you just want to extract the text from a Word file, check out **example-extracttext.py**

 ### Ideas & To Do List